AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     >[!NOTE]
     >
     >Templates are pre-configured delivery settings saved for future use.
-They can be created by admin users in Adobe Campaign console.
-[Learn how to work with delivery templates](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaigns/send/create-templates.html){target="_blank"}.
+[Learn more](../msg/delivery-template.md)

     ![](assets/channel-template.png)